 Take into account the overall size of the room, the size of your dining table, and the size of any other furniture you have in the space.
-In general, buffets are large, heavy pieces, so be sure yours balances the room instead of overpowering it.
-What style should you choose?
+If you’re planning on putting out multiple dishes for guests to serve themselves, try a small or narrow sideboard cabinet so that there is plenty of room to move about.
+In general, sideboards are large, heavy pieces, so be sure yours balances the room instead of overpowering it.